SmallJoker/boost_cart/README.txt

 ------------------------
 Except for specific works which have other conditions listed in the Authors section, creators reserve no copyright or other rights to this work.
-This work, with specific exception of some parts, is in the public domain.

  Authors